Gloxiniaaa/Examify-FE/README.md

-# ExamWeb - Online Examination System
+# Examify - Online Examination System

 A modern web-based examination platform that enables teachers to create, manage tests and students to take exams online.